Brazilian Navy Nuclear Program: Environmental issues

-Several leaks of uranium hexafluoride and cases of worker contamination occurred at Aramar between 1994 and June 1996, according to a confidential Ministry of the Navy dossier made public in December 1996.
+Several leaks of uranium hexafluoride and cases of worker contamination occurred at Aramar between 1994 and June 1996, according to a confidential Navy Ministry dossier made public in December 1996.

 After the Fukushima I nuclear accident in Japan in 2014, Sorocaba's Cruzeiro do Sul newspaper asked the Navy about the matter.
 According to the institution's Social Communication Center, the CTMSP complies with industrial and nuclear safety regulations, as well as environmental protection and preservation laws, following licensing processes with CNEN and IBAMA.
 It stated that "the incident in Japan has no statistical correlation with the Sorocaba region" and that Labgene buildings are designed to withstand the high-intensity winds observed in the area and earthquakes up to magnitude 4 on the Richter scale.

 One of Aramar's facilities, the Radioecological Laboratory, is responsible for controlling released effluents and monitoring environmental samples in the vicinity of the complex.
 Since 2010, the Brazilian Marine Corps has maintained in Iperó a specialized unit for the physical security of the facilities and emergency response, the 1st Battalion for Nuclear, Biological, Chemical and Radiological Protection and Defense (1º BtlProtDefNBQR).
 (Note: Previously the Nuclear, Chemical, Biological, and Radiological Defense Company of Aramar, and later a battalion, it adopted its current name in 2025.)
 The Naval Hospital Marcílio Dias, in Rio de Janeiro, has infrastructure to treat victims of nuclear accidents.